mmorena1982/meli-shows-challenge/README.md

 Please send Header `Accept-Encoding: gzip` to enable gzip compression.
 You can see the availbale API operations at the following URL: `http://localhost:{PORT}/api-docs`.
 Replace `localhost` with your current domain or IP in case it is necessary.
+There is a custom header in the response called `Cache-Status`.
+It informs if the response comes from the DB(miss value) or from the cache(hit value)

 ## Dependencies